nstalder13/Homeostatic-plasticity/README.txt

 Then create a "Results" folder in the same folder where the test.py file is.

-To change parameters go int the test.py file and in the function run_ef0() at the beginning the most importent parameters are listed.
+To change parameters go into the test.py file and in the function run_ef0() at the beginning the most importent parameters are listed, which you can edit.

 To run the code: